-In Llívia, VNV has higher macronutrients than NV and similar organic carbon and organic matter (Figure 2).
-As expected in a cattle grazing, pastureland shows higher values of organic carbon, organic matter, and N. Therefore, the short and very short-term effects of transformation of pastures to vineyard are decreases in organic matter, organic carbon, and nitrogen soil availability, and for contrary, increases of P, K and N-NO3 in the soil.
+In Llívia, VNV showed higher macronutrients than NV, but similar organic carbon and organic matter (Figure 2a).
+As expected in a cattle grazing, pastureland showed higher values of organic carbon, organic matter, and N. Therefore, the short and very short-term effects of transformation of pastures to vineyard are decreases in organic matter, organic carbon, and nitrogen soil availability, and for contrary, increases of P, K and N-NO3 in the soil.
+In general, small differences have been observed between 2020 and 2023 in terms of soil characteristics soil results in Llívia plot.
+NV and VNV showed higher P and K in 2023 than in 2020.
+Additionally, VNV showed an increase in Mn in 2023.
+In contrast, Pasture do not show any difference between both years (Figure 2b).
+The absence of substantial differences between years could be explained by the short time of actions (2/3 years).
+Generally, the effects of actions performed to the soil are often cumulative, and the full benefits only become more apparent over time.